-Links to F.I.
-Goldhaber's non-fiction
+Links to non-fiction pieces

-pieces first published elsewhere include:
+first published elsewhere:

-(For more non-fiction, blog archive below)
+(For more non-fiction, see my blog)

 by F. I. Goldhaber